Zhroyn/dotfiles/README.md

 #### Installaion

-To automatically creating symlinks of all the dotfiles in the `dotfiles` directory, you can firstly do:
+To automatically creating symlinks of all the dotfiles in the `dotfiles` directory, you can firstly change directory to `dotfiles` by:
 ```shell
 cd path/to/dotfiles
 ```